 Arriving at Uobei

-While Genki might be the more popular option in Shibuya, Uobei always seems to be busy, especially during the dinner rush hours and on weekends.
+While Genki might be the more popular option in Shibuya, Uobei always seems busy, especially during the dinner rush hours and on weekends.
 If you visit during these times, expect there to be a wait.
 With quick turnaround times, the lines usually move along quickly.

 Just like Shibuya, the interior of Uobei was bright and full of color.